Big loans make some people squeamish.

 Why all the discomfort, I wondered?
 Now I get it.

 Borrowing money makes us feel vulnerable because it takes away some of our freedom.

 Taking out a $200,000 mortgage, for instance, means you’ll be factoring the burden into all your financial decisions for the foreseeable future.

 As your family grows and the world changes around you, you’ll still be living with the same mortgage loan.

-- without a mortgage, how could so many of us afford the home that becomes a sound and reliable financial asset?
+- Without a mortgage, how could so many of us afford a home that becomes a sound and reliable financial asset?

 You get the idea.
 It’s a bit of a Catch-22.

 Statistics say most of us will need to borrow money at some point in our lives.
 By understanding and controlling the borrowing process as much as possible, you can use credit as a key to unlock a more secure future.

 Do you know that little voice in your head that grows more talkative when you’re thinking about borrowing money?
 You can answer it with facts.

 When Does It Make the Most Sense to Borrow Money?